Projects in 2017

 Borneo Nature Foundation’s Orangutan Tropical Peatland Project (OuTrop) — OuTrop’s goal is to support conservation of orangutans, their habitats and associated biodiversity through conservation-oriented research, providing important information for, and training to, local conservation practitioners and by supporting locally led conservation initiatives to protect, restore and regenerate orangutan habitat.
 More

 The Orangutan Information Centre (OIC) — OIC is dedicated to the conservation of Sumatran orangutans and their rainforest homes.
 Their flagship projects include habitat restoration, human orangutan conflict mitigation, community education & empowerment, community patrols and rescue and translocation of orangutans from conflict areas.
 More

 Orangutan Conservancy Continuing Education Program — Orangutan Conservancy has developed an education program for Indonesians working with orangutans.
 Currently the program sponsors orangutan specialists within Indonesia for educational pursuits both in country and abroad.
 Our current student is orangutan specialist Anta who is in Australia increasing her skills.

 Gunung Palung Orangutan Conservation Project (GPOCP) — Despite its relatively small size, Gunung Palung and the surrounding areas in West Kalimantan, Borneo, harbor what is thought to be one of the most dense and viable remaining orangutan populations in Kalimantan, and therefore, the world.
 More

-The Conservation Drone Project – OC’s latest project that we support is run by Dr. Serge Wich and employs high-flying drone aircraft to gather accurate orangutan population counts while monitoring in real time through video feedback activity in the rainforest.
+The Conservation Drone Project — This amazing project employs high-flying drone aircraft to gather accurate orangutan population counts while monitoring in real time through video feedback activity in the rainforest.
 More